Experiencing Stigma and Discrimination

 - Making excuses for not going out places due to the fear of just telling people about feeling unwell mentally.

-- Low self esteem from believing the stereotypes portrayed about mental ill health.
+- Low self esteem from believing the stereotypes portrayed about mental health problems.

 - Physical health can be affected too.